27-29 September 2024

 Museu Historico Nacional

-Another excellent museum, is the Museu Historico Nacional which offers a comprehensive look into Brazil’s history, from its indigenous cultures to colonial times and the imperial era.
-It’s an excellent place to understand the country’s past.
+Another excellent museum, Museu Historico Nacional offers a comprehensive look into Brazil’s history, from its indigenous cultures to colonial times and the imperial era.
+It’s an excellent place to understand the country’s long and complicated past.

 The museum is housed in an historic 19th-century building that was once the Imperial Palace.
 Its collection includes everything from military artifacts and colonial-era art to historical documents, a close examination of the brutal history of slavery in Brasil, and everyday objects from various periods of history.

-Most information is in English.
+Most information presented in English.
 Museum is free.

 Strolling the Marina from Museum Histórico to Praça Mauá